abiquo/aim/README.md

 Vlan properties
 ---------------

-The correct path in the system for ifconfig, vconfig and brctl commands.
+The correct path in the system for ifconfig, and brctl commands.

 * ifconfigCmd
-* vconfigCmd
 * brctlCmd

 Command line arguments